michaeleverettmann/THBI_MCMC/transfer/README.txt

 Paste one of the returned links from terminal into my local machines browser.
 Should be good to go!

-Might be a good way to run matlab scripts over ssh nohup matlab -nodisplay -nodesktop -nosplash -batch "run('RUN_ALL_STAS.m')"
+Might be a good way to run matlab scripts over ssh rm nohup.out; nohup matlab -nodisplay -nodesktop -nosplash -batch "run('RUN_ALL_STAS.m')"